 Cloud video production — recording, producing, and distributing video in the cloud — is quickly becoming the dominant form of video production.
-A 2022 global survey of video editors, producers, managers, and prosumers found that nine out of ten video users have adopted cloud production and remote editing in their workflows.
+A 2022 global survey of video editors, producers, managers, and prosumers found that nine out of ten video users have adopted end-to-end video creation and remote editing in their workflows.

 This shift has unlocked dozens of new use cases for businesses.
 One way organizations are maximizing cloud video production is by capturing content in the field.
 The stunning picture quality on today’s phones and tablets means employees have the ability to capture studio-quality video in the field with the devices they already have.

-Socialive’s cloud video production platform automatically transfers this content to your organization’s secure, centralized library in the cloud for immediate viewing and use by employees across the business.
+Socialive’s cloud video production tools automatically transfer this content to your organization’s secure, centralized library in the cloud for immediate viewing and use by employees across the business.